Nilusche/TailwindTwitter/README.md

 # TailwindTwitter
-This is a part of my current journey to clone twitter.
+This is part of my current journey to clone twitter.
 The first step is to build the frontend with tailwindcss and a bit of JavaScript.
 Here is a quick preview of the homepage: <br>
 https://htmlpreview.github.io/?https://github.com/Nilusche/TailwindTwitter/blob/master/public/index.html <br>